Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Localization observables and conditional localization

 \subsection{Localization observables, causal conditions, non-commutativity}

 The notion of localization used in \cite{Mor126} and in this paper is encapsulated in the following definition of {\em relativistic spatial localization observable}.
-This notion, in a slightly simplified form, was introduced and analyzed in depth for the first time by Castrigiano (see \cite{Castrigiano2} and references therein) under the name of {\em Poincar\'e covariant POL}. \\
+This notion, in a slightly simplified form, was first introduced and analyzed in depth by Castrigiano (see \cite{Castrigiano2} and references therein) under the name of {\em Poincar\'e covariant POL}. \\